timothyhutz/automation-python/aws-lambda/github-privacy-inspector-README.md

 <h3>Usage after APIgateway setup</h3>

-The event stream will pass a json body to the main handler. the only two thing that should be passed via a GET method are
+The event stream will pass a json body to the main handler. the only two things that should be passed via a GET method are

 Github API token which is a JSON string..